IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 Use `oc api-resources` to list all available resource kinds.
 Note that resources in Openshift have a group, version, and kind.
 Some resources are global (not in a namespace), while others are scoped to a namespace.
+Many resources also have short names to save typing when using the command line tool.
+For example, you may use cm instead of ConfigMap as a command line parameter when the parameter is for a `KIND`.
 Example output:

 ```